geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Or as a minor planet swiftly moves<br>
 Thro’ various systems, kindling as it roves.[^125]

+[^125]: The subject of meteors and meteoric stones, and the numerous theories respecting them have been considered in a [note on the Third Book](#meteor), page 120.

 Thro’ the light air, and fann’d by fragrant gales,<br>
 As o’er the clouds the ethereal chariot sails,<br>
 The maiden marks the Sylphs their tasks pursue<br>